Towards AI-assisted Neutrino Flavor Theory Design: Methods

-The agent can change the representation of a particle (or multiplet), its charge under an Abelian symmetry, the \ac{VEV} configuration of a flavon triplet, the number of flavons, and in some cases the order of the Abelian symmetry.
-While each representation of the non-Abelian group can be changed in one action from any other representation, the $\mathbb{Z}_N$ charge can only be changed by $\pm 1$ in a single action.
-All possible actions for each sector are listed in \Cref{tab:ActionSpace}.
+\paragraph*{Actions}\mbox{}\\ The agent can change the representation of a particle (or multiplet), its charge under an Abelian symmetry, the \ac{VEV} configuration of a flavon triplet, the number of flavons, and in some cases the order of the Abelian symmetry.
+Each representation of the non-Abelian group can be changed in one action from any other representation.
+For the $\mathbb{Z}_N$ charge, two types of actions are defined.
+The first shifts the $\mathbb{Z}_N$ charge of a single field by $\pm 1$.
+For the second action, all fields, excluding the flavon fields, with the same \ac{SM} representation have their $\mathbb{Z}_N$ charge changed to $\pm 1$ of the first particle (e.g., $L^1$, $E^1$, or $N^1$).
+Under this choice, constructing mass matrices of rank $3$ becomes easier than achieving ranks of $2$ or $1$.
+Finally, the agent can choose to evaluate the model between its set evaluation steps in order to gain more information on recent actions.
+Dynamic decisions to run physics software are a challenge for traditional search algorithms, but can be naturally incorporated in RL.
+All possible actions for each sector are listed in Supplementary Tab.
+3.